 Nature of the Industry / Business

 The management of working capital is completely different from industry to industry.
-A simple comparison of the service industry and manufacturing industry can clarify the point.
-In a service industry, there is no inventory and therefore, one big component of working capital is already avoided.
-So, the nature of the industry is a factor in determining the working capital requirement.
+A simple comparison of the service and manufacturing industries can clarify the point.
+In the service industry, there is no inventory, and therefore, one big component of working capital is already avoided.
+So, the nature of the industry is a major factor in determining the working capital requirement.

 Seasonality of Industry and Production Policy

-Businesses based on seasons like manufacturing of ACs whose demand peaks in summer and dips in winter.
-The requirement of working capital will be more in summer compared to winter if they are produced in the fashion of their demand.
-The policy of producing throughout the year can smoothen the fluctuation of working capital requirement.
+Businesses are based on seasons, like the manufacturing of ACs, whose demand peaks in summer and dips in winter.
+The requirement for working capital will be more in summer than winter if produced in the fashion of their demand.
+The production policy of producing throughout the year can smoothen the fluctuation of the working capital requirement.

-If the industry is competitive, quick response to customer needs is compulsory and therefore a higher level of inventory is maintained.
+If the industry is competitive, quick response to customer needs is compulsory, and therefore a higher level of inventory is maintained.
 Liberal credit terms are also mandatory with good service to survive in the market.
-So, higher the competition, higher would be the requirement of working capital.
+So, the higher the competition, the higher the requirement for working capital.

 Production Cycle Time

 The production cycle time refers to the time required for converting the raw materials into finished goods.
-Higher, this time, higher would be the time of blocking funds in the working capital.
+The higher the time, the higher would be the time of blocking funds in the working capital.

-Liberal credit policy demands a higher level of working capital and tight credit policy reduces it.
+A liberal credit policy demands a higher level of working capital, and a tight credit policy reduces it.